Benjamin Land: Education

-Land received a Bachelor of Business Administration summa cum laude from the University of Georgia in 1989 and his Juris Doctor summa cum laude, with him finishing with the second-best GPA in his class, from the University of Georgia School of Law in 1992.
+Land graduated from high school in his hometown of Columbus, Georgia, in 1985, and was awarded a scholarship to attend the University of Georgia.
+He received a Bachelor of Business Administration summa cum laude from the University of Georgia in 1989 and his Juris Doctor summa cum laude, with him finishing with the second-best GPA in his class, from the University of Georgia School of Law in 1992.
 While at Georgia Law, Land served on the editorial board for the Georgia Law Review, clerked with Georgia Supreme Court justice George T. Smith, and was elected to the Order of the Coif.

 Legal career

-After graduating from law school, Land chose to join Jerry Buchanan and his brother Clay at a recently created law firm in his hometown of Columbus, Georgia rather than join a larger firm in Atlanta.
-Land stayed at the firm all ten years with Clay before the latter was nominated by George W. Bush to a seat on the United States District Court for the Middle District of Georgia, and 25 1/2 years with Buchanan.
+After graduating from law school, Land chose to join Jerry Buchanan and his brother Clay at a recently created law firm in Columbus rather than join a larger firm in Atlanta.
+Land stayed at the firm ten years with Clay, until the latter was nominated by George W. Bush to a seat on the United States District Court for the Middle District of Georgia, and 25 1/2 years with Buchanan.
 Land's speciality as a lawyer was dealing with complex civil litigation.
 While he worked in Columbus, Land was the president of the Columbus Inn of Court and the Columbus Bar Association.